 The central bank has asked banks like ICICI, IDFC First, HDFC, Kotak Mahindra, and more to offer low rates of interest.
 Banks are disbursing loans with rates ranging from 6.5 to 8%.
 It aims to increase consumption-backed growth in the real estate segment and enhance liquidity.

 The government has also shown its support for the real estate sector as nearly Rs.
 54,581 crores were allocated to the Ministry of Housing and Urban affairs.
 These funds will allow the ministry to facilitate and promote projects like ‘Housing for all’ and ‘Pradhan Mantri Awas Yojana (PMAY).’
 Deduction benefits and tax holiday for the affordable housing segment are also aimed at the infusion of funds in the market.
 It will offset the cash crunch which many developers are facing due to the pandemic.

-Availing these benefits must also be a focus in your real estate sales strategy.
+Availing these benefits must also be a focus in your real estate sales strategy for 2023.